bobbingwide/thisis/readme.txt

 The `block-templates` developed so far are:

+* archive.html -
+* attachment.html -
+* index.htm -
-* index.html - completely empty template
+* index.html -
+* page.htm -
+* single-post.htm -

 The `block-template-parts` are:

+* abandoned-footer.htm
+* attachment-image.html
+* call-#5-query-quest.htm
+* footer.html
+* header.htm
+* header.html
+* main-body.htm
+* main-body.html
+* quixote.htm
+* template-part-2.html
-* None delivered
+* template-part.html

 SAMPLES:

 The files provided as samples have a file extension of  `.htm`.
+These can be loaded as patterns using the experimental oik-patterns plugin.

 SCREENSHOTS:

 A series of screenshots taken at different stages of the theme's development.
+- Taken with Gutenberg 10.4.1
+- During the development of v0.1.0 and v0.2.0
-These are intended to be used in a short video.
+- Used in a short introductory video.
+- The prototype video is on YouTube.

 IMAGES:

-Some photos used when creating content.
+Some photos used when creating content, logo(s) and favicon.

 See the template visualization: https://developer.wordpress.org/files/2014/10/Screenshot-2019-01-23-00.20.04.png

 == Installation ==

-* Install and activate pre-requisite plugins.
+* Either install Gutenberg 10.4.1 or higher from wordpress.org
+* or install the Gutenberg nightly version of the plugin
-* Either install Gutenberg 10.4.1 or higher or install and build the latest Gutenberg source.
+* or install and build the latest Gutenberg source.
 * Activate Gutenberg.
 * Install and activate the thisis theme, as you would install any other theme.
 Full Site Editing will be enabled automatically.
+* Install and activate any pre-requisite plugins.

 == Change Log ==
+= 0.2.0 =
+* Added: Add some images for the footer with Mrs Eames font - including a new proposal for a motto
+* Added: Deliver templates and template parts as normal .html files,[github bobbingwide thisis issues 9]
+* Added: Screenshots and images
+* Added: Templates: archive,
+* Added: attachment template,[github bobbingwide thisis issues 10]
+* Changed: Added debug divs and CSS styling,[github bobbingwide thisis issues 11]
+* Changed: Styling that could not be applied using Global styles,[github bobbingwide thisis issues 5]
+* Fixed: screenshot should have been a .png file
+* Tested: With Gutenberg 10.4.2
+* Tested: With WordPress 5.7.1 and WordPress Multi Site
+* Tested: With PHP 8.0

 = 0.1.0 =
+* Added: Add intermediate files as potential patterns,[github bobbingwide thisis issues 1]
+* Added: Add some Fuzzy Duck images to use in examples
+* Added: Start populating experimental-theme.json with: color palette, font families and sizes, normal and wide width, etc,[github bobbingwide thisis issues 5]
+* Changed: Override browser default margin; reduce to 0px.,[github bobbingwide thisis issues 5]
+* Changed: Add new logo,[github bobbingwide thisis issues 1]
+* Changed: Need to enqueue style.css and add featured image support,[github bobbingwide thisis issues 4]
+* Changed: Override styling to remove unwanted vertical white space between blocks,[github bobbingwide thisis issues 6]
+* Changed: override template-part.php to not call wpautop(),[github bobbingwide thisis issues 6]
 * Tested: With Gutenberg 10.4.1
+* Tested: With PHP 8.0
 * Tested: With WordPress 5.7.1 and WordPress Multi Site
-* Tested: With PHP 8.0

 = 0.0.0 =
-* Added:
+* Added: This is... probably the minimum mandatory content for an experimental FSE theme with Gutenberg 10.4.1,[github bobbingwide thisis issues 2]

 === Block overrides ===
 thisis may contain a number of overrides to Gutenberg server rendered blocks which didn't behave the way I expected.